 RI (non-anadromous) Nov.
 01 to Jun.
 30 Jul.
 01 to Oct.
 31

-In RI’s tidal waters, including streams, the TOY windows/restrictions are as follows.
+In RI’s tidal waters, including streams, the TOY windows/restrictions are as follows unless the RI CRMC specifies a different TOY window/restriction in writing after consulting with their offices.
 The non-anadromous TOY windows/restrictions coincide with the low flow period and the RI dredge window.

 TOY Restriction TOY Work Window